karfly/learnable-triangulation-pytorch/README.md

 ## CMU Panoptic
 * Our best model reaches **13.7 mm** error in absolute coordinates for 4 cameras
 * We managed to get much smoother and more accurate 3D pose annotations compared to dataset annotations (see [video demonstration](http://www.youtube.com/watch?v=z3f3aPSuhqg))
-* CMU Panoptic dataset contains ~30 cameras, so we measured quality of our methods in relation to the number of cameras

 <br>
 MPJPE relative to pelvis [4 cameras]: